-Community Medicine Associates (CMA) is a Texas nonprofit health organization certified by the Texas State Board of Medical Examiners pursuant to Section 501(a) of the Texas Medical Practice Act, now codified at Section 162.001 of the Texas Occupations Code.
-CMA provides primary care physician services at the System's University Family Health Centers.
-CMA is exempt from federal income tax under Section 501(c)(3) of the IRC.
-Because the System is the sole corporate member of CMA, CMA is presented as a blended component unit of the System.
-CMA does not issue separate financial statements.
+University Medicine Associates (UMA) (formerly known as Community Medicine Associates) is a Texas nonprofit health organization certified by the Texas State Board of Medical Examiners pursuant to Section 501(a) of the Texas Medical Practice Act, now codified at Section 162.001 of the Texas Occupations Code.
+UMA provides primary care physician services at the System's University Family Health Centers.
+UMA is exempt from federal income tax under Section 501(c)(3) of the IRC.
+Because the System is the sole corporate member of UMA, UMA is presented as a blended component unit of the System.
+UMA does not issue separate financial statements.

 Laundry Services of Texas, Inc. (LST) was formed to establish membership in Central Texas Laundry Linen, LLC (CTL).
 Owned by three regional health care organizations, CTL was formed to provide linen services to businesses and institutions in the region.
 LST holds a 24% interest in CTL, which is recorded using the equity method of accounting.
 The System's governing board is responsible for all financial decisions related to LST, there exists a financial benefit or burden relationship between the System and LST and the System's management has operational responsibility for LST.
 As such, the financial statements of LST are presented as a blended component unit of the System.
 LST does not issue separate financial statements.
+In June 2017, the legal name of LST was changed to University Health System Services of Texas, Inc.